codeigniter4/CodeIgniter4/admin/workflow.md

 Once "develop" is ready for a new release, the general workflow is to

-pre-release...
+release prep (`admin/release <version> <qualifier>`)...
 - create a "release" branch from develop
 - update version dependencies or constants
 - generate version(s) of the user guide
 - move or ignore stuff, distinguishing release from development
 - test that all is as it should be

-release...
-- merge the release branch into "master"
+- merge the release branch into "master" & "develop"
-- update the distribution repos
+- prepare the distribution repos

+After these have been vetted ...
+- push the release to github (`admin/deploy please`)
 - **manually** create the releases & tag them on github, based on master

-post-release...
-- eliminate the build & dist folders used above
-- setup substitution variables for the next release
-- merge the post-release branch into "master"
-- merge the post-release branch into "develop"
-- **manually** delete the release branches in the repo
+  Include any supplementary binaries as part of releases.
 - **manually** post a sticky announcement thread on the forum
 - **manually** tweet the release announcement

-    This would be manually merged to the `master` and `develop` branches.
-    Creating a release is done on github.com manually, so that additional binaries can be added to the release if appropriate.

-Visually:

-    develop -> release -> master
-    post-release -> master
-    post->release  -> develop

 ## Assumptions